mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 A request can be one of the following:

 1. An ASM device sends data to SSMS
-  a.
-A thread from the amount of Tomcat threads is used
+    - A thread from the amount of Tomcat threads is used

 2. The portal calls a SOAP Method
-  b.
-A thread from the amount of Tomcat threads is used
+    - A thread from the amount of Tomcat threads is used

 3. An SSMS node calls another SSMS node
-  c.
-A thread from the amount of cluster threads is used
+    - A thread from the amount of cluster threads is used

 4. Background tasks
-  d.
-A thread from the amount of SSMS internal task executer thread pool is used
+    - A thread from the amount of SSMS internal task executer thread pool is used

 Almost all requests require a database connection to read data from or write data to the database.
 These connections are taken from the database connection pool and returned to the pool when the requests terminates.